Star Wars Universe Roleplaying Game

 Melee & Unarmed Attacks

 Melee attacks typically use Strength, or Dexterity if the weapon has the Finesse trait.
-Unarmed strikes deal 1 + Strength or Dexterity modifier damage (your choice).
+Unarmed strikes deal 1 + Strength or Dexterity modifier damage (your choice) and count as Kinetic damage.

 ↑ Back to Top